Cooksey99/llm-workspace/docs/README.md

 This will:
 1. Install Ollama (if needed)
-2. Pull the Qwen 2.5 Coder 14B model
+2. Pull the preferred model
 3. Install Go dependencies
 4. Initialize the project